-Bank Indonesia Regulation No. 24/7/PBI/2022 on Transactions on the Foreign Exchange Market and Board of Governors Regulation No. 24/10/PADG/2022 on Implementing Regulation on Transactions in the Foreign Exchange Market (collectively, the "Indonesia Foreign Exchange Regulations"), issued by Bank Indonesia, came into force on July 4, 2022.
-According to such regulations, a party wishing to convert Indonesian rupiah to foreign currency exceeding certain thresholds set forth in the Indonesia Foreign Exchange Regulations is required to submit certain supporting documents to the bank handling the foreign exchange conversion, including the underlying transaction documents and a duly stamped statement confirming that the underlying transaction documents are valid and that the foreign currency will only be used to settle the relevant payment obligations within the timeline specified under the underlying transaction, among other things.
-For conversions not exceeding the threshold set forth in the Indonesia Foreign Exchange Regulations, the party only needs to declare in a duly stamped letter that its aggregate foreign currency purchases have not exceeded the monthly threshold set forth in the Indonesian banking system.
+According to the Bank Indonesia Regulation No. 6 of 2024 on Money Market and Foreign Exchange Market, and Bank Indonesia Board of Governors Regulation No. 11 of 2024 on Transactions in the Foreign Exchange Market (collectively, the "Indonesia Foreign Exchange Regulations"), a party wishing to convert Indonesian rupiah to foreign currency is required to submit certain supporting documents to the bank handling the foreign exchange conversion, and to confirm that the underlying transaction documents are valid and that the foreign currency will only be used to settle the relevant payment obligations within the timeline specified under the underlying transaction, among other things.